qd-qd/sdk-tutorials/onboarding/chapter-3/3-section-3.md

 As information is shared and transactions are signed, it is easier to attribute an action to someone and thereby increase the overall transparency of activities.
 Companies can analyze processes in near real-time and check for worrisome behavior, enforce company guidelines and rules, and ensure reliable compliance control.

 ## Further learning

 * If you are interesting in learning more about Game Theory, [this is a useful overview](http://www.dklevine.com/general/whatis.htm)
 * XXX
 * XXX

 ## Next up

-In the [next section](ADD LINK HERE) you will build on the knowledge from [Chapter 1](ADD LINK HERE) with a more detailed exploration of Smart Contracts.
+In the [next section](ADD LINK HERE), you will build on the knowledge from [Chapter 1](ADD LINK HERE) with a more detailed exploration of smart contracts.